Can Electric Hot Tubs Catch Fire? Safety Facts & How to Prevent Hazards

 What electrical supply is recommended?

 Most hot tubs require a dedicated circuit with sufficient amperage.
 Using an inadequate supply can overload the circuit and overheat.
-See required connections for planning.

 How often should I inspect the tub?

 Regularly check for debris, wear, or damage on control panels and visible wiring.
 If you notice issues, contact a professional.
-New owners can also review what to know before owning a hot tub.

 HowTo: Lower Fire Risk for an Electric Hot Tub